jonro2955/job-tracker-client/tasks.md

-Create a landing page: it has no navbar.
-Its only job is to present a "Job Tracker" logo, a short description of the app, a message urging the visitor to log in, and a login/signup button.
+Create a landing page: Its only job is to present a "Job Tracker" logo, a short description of the app, a message urging the visitor to log in, and a login button.
 Once user logs in, user will come to "My Jobs" page (=search page) where all of their jobs are listed.
-My Jobs page will have a

 Build the app view/edit page